javidgon/endpoint/README.md

 ========
 [![Build Status](https://travis-ci.org/javidgon/endpoint.png)](https://travis-ci.org/javidgon/endpoint)

-**Endpoint is to APIs the same as Unit tests are to functions.**
+**Smart testing framework for APIs**

-It's main purpose is to check if your API's endpoints are working on the proper way.
+The Endpoint's main goal is to check if your API's endpoints are working properly.
-That "proper way" is specified in a .yml file with a defined structure that will work as a "strict sentinel" that supervises our specific responses' requirements.
+That "proper way" is specified in a *Specification file* with a defined structure that will work as a "strict sentinel" that supervises your responses' requirements.

 At the time of the 0.1 version, Endpoint supports API calls using **GET**, **POST** and **PUT** methods, with **Basic** and **Digest AUTH**.
 Next step will be to include OAuth support as well, as many important systems are using this protocol.

-The specification file, as we name it, specifies a set of "assertions" defined by us, as we do it in a normal Unit tests method.
-Currently, It's possible to assert about "status-code" (response's status code) and "waiting-time" (response's timing).
+The *Specification file* defines a set of "assertions" as we do it in a normal Unit test function.
+Currently, It's possible to assert about **"status-code" (response's status code)** and **"waiting-time" (response's timing)**.

 If any of those assertions doesn't meet with the real response, some things will happen behind the scenes...
-First, Endpoint will mark it immediately with **tests_passed: False** in the returned JSON, second, some events as email notification will be triggered automatically (though It's fully customizable by the user) and, finally, the output will inform the user accordingly.
+First, Endpoint will mark immediately the returned JSON with **tests_passed: False**, second, some events as email notification will be triggered automatically (It's fully customizable by the user though) and, finally, the output will inform the user accordingly.

 For sake of testing and learning, Endpoint includes both a **mock server** and a **tests.yml** example file.
 For running the Test Suite just type: **fab test_suite**

-In order to improve the clearness, let's dive into the specification file's structure:
+Let's dive into the specification file's structure:

 ```yaml
 # Endpoints declaration.